XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Libertex

-Comparison of Online Brokers: Libertex, XTB, Trade Republic, and Interactive Brokers (IBKR)
+Comparison of different investment platforms: Libertex, XTB, Trade Republic, and Qtrade Direct Investing.

 Customer reviews

-Libertex currently holds a Trustpilot score of 4.2 out of 5, with over 1,900 reviews.
+Libertex has a Trustpilot rating of 4.0 out of 5, based on more than 9,544 user reviews.
 Les utilisateurs mettent en avant plusieurs aspects positifs de la plateforme, notamment :

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Occasional delays in withdrawals depending on the method used
+• Occasional withdrawal delays depending on payment method

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :